Skip to main content

 • Regular cleaning: Vacuuming and sweeping can help remove spiders, webs, and egg sacs.

-• Perimeter spray: Use a perimeter spray to stop spiders from moving in.
+• Perimeter spray: Use a perimeter spray to stop spiders from moving in by building your bug barrier.

 Treat black widow spiders with Pestie